I got tired of the popcorn ceiling in my bathroom so I took it out.

 ... and then I had to take a shower in my cleaned-up tub.

-Ergo you may take my headline literally.
+Hence you may take this post's headline literally.
 I'm gonna wash this ceiling right out of my hair!
 That is what I sang in the shower.

 Next comes the task of painting the bathroom.
 I think I will do the kind of sage green it was so many years ago.
 The ceiling was the same color and I will do that too.